 The recommendation on applications that qualify according to the Indigent Steering Committee for indigent support in accordance with the system and Policy shall be submitted to Council for final approval;

-Upon approval of indigent support by the Indigent Steering Committee, the administration may proceed with the process to allocate the subsidies and the process need not be put on hold for Council approval.
-Council approval is however required for audit purposes.
+.

 The programme officer must inform all applicants for indigent subsidy on the outcome of Council approval or disapproval of subsidies.